3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Introduction

-The strength and morphology of B-fields in the ISM and star-forming regions have been measured through Zeeman splitting of different spectral lines (e.g., HI, OH, CN and CCS, see \citealt{Crutcher1999}; \citealt{Falgarone2008}; \citealt{Crutcher2012}), the polarization of starlight by dichroic extinction at optical and near-IR (NIR) (\citealt{Hall1949}; \citealt{Hiltner1949}; \citealt{Andersson2015}) and thermal dust polarization by dichroic emission at far-IR (FIR) and sub-mm (\citealt{Hildebrand1988}; \citealt{Planck2015}; \citealt{Pattle2019}), Faraday rotation of ionized gas (\citealt{Tahani2018, Tahani2022}), and synchrotron polarization (\citealt{Beck2015}; \citealt{Padovani2018,Padovani2021b, Padovani2021a}).
+The strength and morphology of B-fields in the ISM and star-forming regions have been measured through Zeeman splitting of different spectral lines (e.g., HI, OH, CN and CCS, see \citealt{Crutcher1999}; \citealt{Falgarone2008}; \citealt{Crutcher2012}), the polarization of starlight by dichroic extinction at optical and near-IR (NIR) wavelengths $\lambda \sim 0.1 - 20\,\rm\mu m$ (\citealt{Hall1949}; \citealt{Hiltner1949}; \citealt{Andersson2015}) and thermal dust polarization by dichroic emission in the far-IR and sub-mm wavelengths $\lambda \sim 200 - 1000\,\rm\mu m$ (\citealt{Hildebrand1988}; \citealt{Planck2015}; \citealt{Pattle2019}), Faraday rotation (\citealt{Tahani2018, Tahani2022}), and synchrotron polarization (\citealt{Beck2015}; \citealt{Padovani2018,Padovani2021b, Padovani2021a}).
 These B-field techniques, however, can only trace one dimension of B-fields.
-For instance, the Zeeman splitting of spectral lines and Faraday rotation of ionized gas could only provide the 1D direction of B-fields along the line-of-sight (LOS, i.e., $B_{\rm LOS}$), while the orientation of starlight and thermal dust polarization, and synchrotron polarization could only provide the 2D orientation of B-fields in the plane-of-sky (POS, i.e., $B_{\rm POS}$).
-There are proposed techniques to probe 3D B-fields in star-forming regions: by combining Faraday rotation and thermal dust polarization (\citealt{Tahani2018, Tahani2022}); by combining Zeeman measurement and dust polarization (\citealt{Reissl2018}; \citealt{Hwang2024}); or by the velocity gradient technique (VGT, see, e.g., \citealt{Casanova2017}; \citealt{Hu2023a,Hu2023b}) with the help of Artificial Neural Network (\citealt{Hu2024}; \citealt{Hu2025}).
+For instance, the Zeeman splitting of spectral lines and Faraday rotation could only provide the 1D component of B-fields along the line-of-sight (LOS, i.e., $B_{\rm LOS}$), while the orientation of starlight and thermal dust polarization, and synchrotron polarization could only provide the 2D orientation of B-fields in the plane-of-sky (POS, i.e., $B_{\rm POS}$).
+There are proposed techniques to probe 3D B-fields in star-forming regions: by combining Faraday rotation and thermal dust polarization (\citealt{Tahani2018, Tahani2022}); by combining Zeeman measurements and dust polarization (\citealt{Reissl2018}; \citealt{Hwang2024}); or by the velocity gradient technique (VGT, see, e.g., \citealt{Casanova2017}; \citealt{Hu2023a,Hu2023b}) with the help of Artificial Neural Networks (\citealt{Hu2024}; \citealt{Hu2025}).